jamesk9526/NoxPrompter-ComfyUI-CustomNode/README.md

 - Wardrobe Designer exports the hero look, a bullet list of styling notes, and an accessories-only string.
 Route the prompt into the Builder or Combiner and hand the accessory list to your prop artist.

 ### Directional Nodes
+- `NoxPromptPoseMaster` handles all-ages pose staging.
+It combines pose profiles, camera framing, lighting, set design, and energy cues, then outputs prompt/negative/brief/guidance strings with coaching and comfort reminders.
 - `NoxPromptActionDirector` and `NoxPromptNSFWActionDirector` share a schema: defaults cover preset combos, while every control offers a “Custom Input” field when you need bespoke language.
 - Lighting Master produces three parallel outputs (prompt, mood notes, technical notes).
 Feed the prompt to the Builder or Pipeline Combiner, and keep the technical notes for your lighting checklist.
 - `NoxPromptCamz` focuses on creator economy scenarios (persona, stage theme, overlays).
 Disable `include_negative_baseline` if downstream automation already injects safety negatives.

 ### NSFW Flow (Adults Only)
 - Keep `include_negative_baseline` and `include_safety_note` enabled unless you have verified policy tooling downstream.
 They block underage terms, coercion, non-consensual language, and extreme anatomy references by default.
+- `NoxPromptNSFWPoseMaster` focuses on staging: it merges pose profiles with camera framing, lighting, heat, and explicitness controls, then outputs a dedicated prompt/negative/brief trio plus safety notes.
+Use it to lock pose direction before layering wardrobe or action cues.
 - `NoxPromptNSFWActionDirector` adds choreography and consent beats.
 Hand its `action_prompt` to the Builder or Combiner, and archive the `safety_notes` for compliance logs.
 - `NoxPromptNSFWAIO` merges designer + director outputs, deduplicates negatives, and ensures safety notes stay intact.
 It also accepts extra positives/negatives if you have studio-specific rules.